newrelic/nri-flex/docs/workshop/lab3_understand.md

 sudo ./nri-flex -verbose -pretty
 ```

-Note if you have added any additional parameters in your `nri-flex-config.yml` you will need to pass them through the command line as well to simulate the correct behaviour.
+If you have added any additional parameters in `nri-flex-config.yml` you need to pass them through the command line as well to simulate the correct behaviour.